Skip to content

 • eID PIN must be set by the user (replacement of the Transport PIN) and be known to them so that they can successfully confirm the process

 • User must confirm the process with the eID PIN and the Wallet PIN.
-The distinction between the two PINs should be easier for users than the distinction between eID PIN and PID PIN
+The distinction between the two PINs should be easier for users than the distinction between eID PIN and Wallet PIN

 • User can have a PID credential derived from the eID on several end devices at the same time